What is MVP?

 Top 4 types of MVP

-To better understand why certain minimum viable product examples skyrocketed, first you need to understand what type of an MVP they used and what they started with.
+To better understand why certain minimum viable product examples succeeded, first you need to understand what type of an MVP they used and what they started with.

-There are many approaches to MVP product development.
-To save your time, we picked the 4 most popular minimum viable product templates, broke them down, and described how startups would benefit from them.
+There are many approaches to MVP development.
+To save some time, we picked the 4 most popular minimum viable product templates, broke them down, and described how startups would benefit from them.

 👍🏻 Best for: testing the representation of the solution itself with a limited number of features.